Determination of Eligibility and Documentation

 Learning Disabilities: Require most recent IEP and Psycho-Educational Report (should be obtained from your high school)

-Physical and Psychological Disabilities: This form must be completed by a licensed practitioner and can be picked up in our office or downloaded from this page (see below).
+Mental Health Disabilities: This form must be completed by a licensed practitioner and can be picked up in our office or downloaded from this page (see below).

 · All documents can be mailed, faxed or emailed to our office.